kranthi1237doc/vedahealthscan/README.md

 VEDA Health Scanner is a cutting-edge web application that demonstrates AI-powered facial health screening technology for VEDA Hospital.
 This innovative tool combines computer vision, facial analysis, and medical algorithms to provide comprehensive health assessments through non-invasive facial scanning.

 **Developed for:** VEDA Hospital
-**Medical Director:** Dr. Navil Kumar
+**Medical Director:** Dr. Navuluri Kranthi Kumar Reddy
-**Contact:** +91-888-549-3639 | krantu237@gmail.com
+**Contact:** +91-888-549-3639 | kranthi1237@gmail.com
 **Location:** Opp Sargam Daily, Arundpet, Palandu Road, Narasaraopet - 522601

 ## ⚠️ Important Medical Disclaimer

 **FOR DEMONSTRATION PURPOSES ONLY**

 This application is developed for educational and demonstration purposes to showcase VEDA Hospital's commitment to innovative healthcare technology.
 It is **NOT** intended for medical diagnosis or treatment.
-Always consult Dr. Navil Kumar or qualified healthcare professionals at VEDA Hospital for medical advice.
+Always consult Dr. Navuluri Kranthi KUmar Reddy or qualified healthcare professionals at VEDA Hospital for medical advice.

 ## ✨ Key Features